dockstore/dockstore-ui/app/docs/getting-started-with-dockstore.md

 0. public
 0. at least one valid tag.
 In order to be valid, a tag has to:
-    * be automated from a GitHub or Bitbucket reference
+    * be automated from a GitHub, Bitbucket, or GitLab reference
     * have the reference be linked to the `Dockerfile`
     * have the reference be linked a corresponding `Dockstore.cwl`